 Diploma - Diploma programs are designed to provide entry-level employment training.
 These programs range from 36-48 total credit hours and can be usually completed by a full-time student within 1 to 1.5 year(s).
 Although these programs provide the same skills and hands-on training as our Associate in Applied Science programs, students are able to complete this credential much faster because it does not require many of the general education requirements found in the program's A.A.S. equivalent.

-If you have more questions, please contact your Success Coach or the Eagle’s One Stop.
-The Eagle’s One Stop can be reached at (704)991-0123, email@example.com, or on-campus on the 1st floor of the Patterson Building, Room 116.
+If you have questions, contact your Success Coach or the Eagle’s One Stop at 704-991-0123, firstname.lastname@example.org, or in person at Patterson Building, Room 116 on the Albemarle campus.